Glad8r/toy-editor/EXPORT_DATA_STRUCTURE.md

    - All clips have valid media references
    - No negative startTime values
    - Clips don't overlap (unless intentional)
+   - All clips have valid trackId (defaults to "track-1" if not specified)
+   - Tracks array is properly structured with zIndex for compositing order

 2. **Trim Validation**
    - `trim.start >= 0`